HardHatRacoons/documentation/docs/capstone_report/README.md

 On the software engineering side, we adhere to **RESTful API principles** for backend communication, including standardized HTTP methods, status codes, and resource naming.
 Coding practices follow widely accepted conventions such as **PEP8** for Python and use **Prettier** to enforce consistent code formatting across our React (JSX) codebase in frontend development, which promote code readability, maintainability, and team collaboration.
 All code is managed using **git**, following a branching strategy that supports agile development.

-For file storage and cloud infrastructure, we use **AWS services** (S3, Lambda, Amplify), and are informed by **ISO/IEC 27001** principles to maintain best practices in securing user data and managing access control.
+For file storage and cloud infrastructure, we use **AWS services** (S3, Elastic Beanstalk, Amplify), and are informed by **ISO/IEC 27001** principles to maintain best practices in securing user data and managing access control.
 Finally, our user interface follows **WCAG 2.1 accessibility guidelines** to support a broad range of users, ensuring the application is intuitive, accessible, and responsive across devices.

 ### 4.2 Applicable Regulations